react-genova/redux-vs-context/README.md

 ## Conclusions

 So it's a *deuce*?
 Well, we only looked at three (main) arguments, but the two technoligies are deeply diffent.
-I actually haven't found a valid reason to stop using redux and start using only context.
+I still haven't found a valid reason to stop using redux and start using only context.
 Redux global store is such a marvellous plus that I need a very compelling and persuasive motivation to stop using redux.
+But I am also using React Context, every time I need to propagate information from a componet down to its children, without the need to store them in the global store.